ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 ## Operation

 The original example was designed to move multiple steps in a single operation.
 Because of this, single step causes some functions to have degraded performance.
 Macros such as `SPEED_LIMIT` and `STEPS_TO_SUBSTEP` can be adjusted to modify the performance, but will impact the behavior of single step.
-- `SPEED_LIMIT` adjusts the delay between each step, instead of allowing the motor to go faster.
+- `SPEED_LIMIT` adjusts the delay between each step, instead of allowing the motor to go faster
-- `STEPS_TO_SUBSTEP` improves the smoothness of motion, but causes the motor to advance more than expected.
+- `STEPS_TO_SUBSTEP` improves the smoothness of motion, but causes the motor to advance more than expected

 ### Over Current Protection